santosh-gh/DevOps/Git/README.md

 # Branches

+    1. Master
-    1. Master - This branch contains production code.
-All development code is merged into master in sometime.
+        This branch contains the live-production code.
+        All development code is merged into master in some time.
+        Represents what’s in production.

+    2. Develop
-    2. Develop - This branch contains pre-production code.
+        This branch contains pre-production code.
 When the features are finished then they are merged into develop.
+        When the features are finished then they are merged into develop.
+        Code reviews happen when you raise PR against develop from feature Develop is thus some buffer between “dev done” and “in production”

-    3. Feature / Bug Fixes / Issues - Feature branches are used to develop new features for the upcoming releases.
+    3. Feature / Bug Fixes / Issues -
+        Feature branches are used to develop new features for the upcoming releases.
         May branch off from develop and must merge into develop.

+    4. Release -
-    4. Release - release branches support preparation of a new production release.
+        Release branches support preparation of a new production release.
         They allow many minor bug to be fixed and preparation of meta-data for a release.
         May branch off from develop and must merge into master anddevelop.

-    5. Hotfix - hotfix branches are necessary to act immediately upon an undesired status of master.
+    5. Hotfix -
+        hotfix branches are necessary to act immediately upon an undesired status of master.
         May branch off from master and must merge into master and develop.

 # Git flow guidelines:
     But how are we going to manage each branch and what should be the real flow?
 Wouldn’t there be conflicts in branches with